 OTHER LANGUAGES: German

-Today I present my Fleischpflanzerl recipe from Bavaria to you.
-This is a Fleischpflanzerl recipe with Koch-Wiki, a detailed article with lots of information and tips and a bit of dialect.
+Today I present my Fleischpflanzerl Bavarian Meatballs Recipe from Bavaria to you.
+This is a meatballs recipe with Koch-Wiki, a detailed article with lots of information and tips and a bit of dialect.

 Please see all this with a smile, with me the Bavarian pride is going through ….
-The meatballs on the picture are especially popular with my guests.
-It is not uncommon for the guests to become “Möpsen”, but not the egg, but the meat loaf directly from the pan “steal”.
+The meatballs on the picture are especially popular and loved by my guests.
+It is not uncommon that my meatballs are directly “stolen” from the pan.

 I wish you a lot of fun while tasting and trying out.
 Please share this article with your friends, thank you!

-- 1. Where does the Name Fleischpflanzerl come from?
+- 1. Where does the Name “Fleischpflanzerl” for Bavarian Meatballs come from?

 - 2. Bavarian Meatballs